 | 50–150 | Normal | Adequate stores for most adults.
 Symptoms unlikely to be ferritin-driven at this level. | Adequate |

 | Above 200 | Elevated (may be flagged) | Can indicate acute inflammation or haemochromatosis.
-Elevated ferritin is not always "more iron" — rule out inflammatory causes. | Investigate |
+Elevated ferritin is not always "more iron".
+Rule out inflammatory causes. | Investigate |

-These symptoms can appear well before ferritin is low enough to trigger a lab flag — especially in pre-menopausal women and endurance athletes.
+These symptoms can appear well before ferritin is low enough to trigger a lab flag, especially in pre-menopausal women and endurance athletes.

 Low ferritin is always a mismatch between iron intake and iron loss or demand.
 These are the most common reasons.

-Upload your blood test and FixFirst ranks ferritin — and 85 other markers — by what actually needs addressing first for your specific profile.
+Upload your blood test and FixFirst ranks ferritin, and 85 other markers, by what actually needs addressing first for your specific profile.

-Upload My Blood Report →
+Analyze My Blood Test →